 Data Protection Day originates from a 1981 Council of Europe treaty meant to protect an individual's right to privacy.
 As technology advanced, the Council worked to update the treaty to include new protections appropriate to the capabilities and practices of the times.
 In 2006, the Council of Europe named January 28 as European Data Protection Day.
 Three years later, the US followed by declaring January 28 as National Data Privacy Day.
 Other organizations like the National Cyber Security Alliance and the Online Trust Alliance also started observing January 28 as Data Privacy & Protection Day.
 The day is observed worldwide by many types of organizations, including governments, businesses, educational institutions, non-profit organizations, and concerned individuals.

 Data Privacy & Protection Day was started to promote awareness and use of best practices surrounding this issue.
 The National Cyber Security Alliance leads the Data Privacy Day (DPD) initiative in the United States, and has several resources here for you to review and use in your business.
 The Online Trust Alliance also has several resources to help you employ best practices.
-The 2017 publications will be available soon.

 Europe observes January 28 as Data Protection Day and has several resources available online.
 The initiative began with a focus on business, but the material and messaging now includes information for families, individuals, and consumers.
 The Information Commissioner's Office has several training videos available here.
 The Council of Europe maintains a website here with information on the events of each year.
 They also maintain a fact sheet here (pdf) which summarizes important legal actions and regulatory activities of the year.